 Irish Horse Welfare Trust Horse Projects

-Over the last ten years the Irish Horse Welfare Trust has worked in Limerick in Moyross changing lives of horses and children and young adults with an interest in Equines.
-Working with the Garda youth diversion project the IHWT courses have proven to be one of the most successful of the projects.
+We have worked in Limerick in Moyross changing lives of horses and children and young adults with an interest in equines.
+Working with the Garda Youth Diversion Project the IHWT courses have proven to be one of the most successful of the projects.
 Courses act not only to improve equine handling and care skills but also motivate each and every one of the participants.
-Many have successfully graduated the Equine programmes with a Fetac qualification and a greater understanding and love of the horse.
+Many have successfully graduated the equine programmes with a FETAC qualification and a greater understanding and love of the horse.

-IHWT and Dunsink Horse Club Project
+Dunsink Horse Project

-Development of Horse Site at Dunsink
+Development of Dunsink Project